mwootendev/notes/typescript-decorators.md

 }
 ```

-### Static Method Decorators
+### Method Decorators

 Applied to the property descriptor of a method.
 The method declaration can be replaced by returning a new property descriptor.

+#### Static Methods

 The target of the decorator will be the constructor function of the class defining the static method.

 ```ts
 function StaticMethodDecorator(constructor: Function, propertyKey: string, property: PropertyDescriptor) {